June 30, 2022

 In India, the monsoon is one of the most awaited seasons of the year.
 The fresh showers bring great respite from the sweltering heat of the summers that precedes it.
 Not to forget, the sweet fragrance of petrichor as the first rain pours down fills everyone’s heart with great joy.

 Besides all its goodness, the Indian rainy season is also notorious for bringing along many health maladies.
 Cold, infections, and flu are the most common monsoon-related illnesses that people suffer from.
-Also, with the rising concerns over the four-wave of the deadly COVID-19 infection being imminent, it is paramount that you eat healthy and immunity-building food.
+Thus, it is paramount that you eat healthy and immunity-building food.

-Let us look at some of the healthy monsoon food items you must include in your daily diet this rainy season in 2022.
+Let us look at some of the healthy food to eat in rainy season you must include in your daily diet this rainy season in 2024:

-As soon as the first shower arrives, you may see many stalls selling corn.
-It is one of the best foods to eat in the rainy season.
+As soon as the first shower arrives, you may see many roadside stalls selling .
+It is one of the best rainy season food.
 Corn is a healthy food that is rich in Vitamin B6, folic acid, zinc, and many other vital minerals and vitamins.

 Mahindra Holidays & Resorts India Ltd. (MHRIL), a part of Leisure and Hospitality sector of the Mahindra Group, offers quality family holidays primarily through vacation ownership memberships and brings to the industry values such as reliability, trust and customer satisfaction.
 Started in 1996, the company's flagship brand ‘Club Mahindra’, today has over 250,000 members , who can holiday at 100+ resorts in India and abroad.